Naomi Colclough

 I am a warm, approachable and congruent person.
 The authenticity and trust within a therapeutic relationship is vital in counselling, I am aware that every person moves at different speeds.
 I offer patience and unconditional positive regard while this relationship is being built.

-I am experienced in working with anxiety and depression in all of its forms - please contact me to ask any questions that you may have.
+I am experienced in working with anxiety, depression, ADHD and domestic/historical abuse in all of its forms - please contact me to ask any questions that you may have.

 Training, qualifications & experience